sandhyaparna/Data-Science/Modeling/Model Interpretation.md

   * Measure how well the surrogate model replicates the prediction of the black box model.
   * Interpret / visualize the surrogate model.
 * Models that can be used
-  * Classification: Logistic Reg, Decision Trees, RuleFit, Naive Bayes, kNN
+  * Classification: Logistic Reg, Decision Trees, RuleFit, Naive Bayes
-  * Regression: Linear Reg, Decision Trees, RuleFit, KNN
+  * Regression: Linear Reg, Decision Trees, RuleFit
 * Surrogate model approximates the underlying black box behavior quite well, but not perfectly.
 If the fit were perfect, we could throw away blackbox model and use the Surrogate model instead.
-* Disadvantages
-  * Conclusions are drawn about the model and not the data, since the model never sees true outcomes
+* Disadvantage: Conclusions are drawn about the model and not the data, since the model never sees true outcomes
-  *

 ### LIME
 https://medium.com/@ageitgey/natural-language-processing-is-fun-part-3-explaining-model-predictions-486d8616813c </br>